 BJ’s Racial Justice Initiative

-As we began to explore these questions, we learned that much of what we need to do begins with ourselves.
-Though there are many worthy issues that cry out for our attention and support, we decided not to jump into an external campaign but instead start with heshbon hanefesh: a soul accounting of the ways that race and racism play out in our individual hearts and minds, and in the collective BJ community.
+As we began to explore these questions, we recognized that much of what we need to do begins with ourselves.
+Though there are many worthy issues that cry out for our attention and support, we decided to start with heshbon hanefesh: a soul accounting of the ways that race and racism play out in our individual hearts and minds, and in the collective BJ community.

-- What are our assumptions about who is, and who is not, part of the Jewish community—both at BJ and writ large?
-How can we break those assumptions?
+- What are our assumptions about who is and who is not part of the Jewish community—both at BJ and writ large?
+How can we challenge or broaden those assumptions?

 - Where do those of us who identify as white harbor internalized prejudice or racism?

-Concurrently, we wanted to find ways to educate ourselves about issues of racism in America, and partnered with the Church of St. Paul and St. Andrew this past winter for a racial justice book study.
-Together we read and discussed Just Mercy, an account of racism in the criminal justice system by Bryan Stevenson, and we are exploring future opportunities to continue this learning.
+Meanwhile, we are also working on addressing issues of racism in the broader US and NYC community.
+When we celebrated the 25th anniversary of our partnership with the Church of St. Paul and St. Andrew in 2016, we recommitted to our relationship by launching a joint racial justice initiative.
+Beginning with a book study, we read and discussed Just Mercy, an account of racism in the criminal justice system by Bryan Stevenson.